Welasco/AzureSentinelSyslog/README.md

     ![Kusto Query CEF Test](media/kusto-cef-test.png)

-    At this point you have configured the RSyslog to forward all CEF messages to Log Analytics agent under a special filter that are listening under the port 25226 TCP.
-Any other syslog message will be forwarded to Log Analytics agent under the standard oms.syslog syslog filter using the port 25224 UDP.
+    At this point you have configured the RSyslog to forward all CEF messages to Log Analytics agent under a special filter that is listening for TCP packets on port 25226.
+All other syslog messages will be forwarded to Log Analytics agent under the standard oms.syslog syslog filter listening for UDP packets on port 25224.

-    You can see how the standard syslog messages gets filtered, parsed and sended to Log Analytics workspace by checking the following files:
+    You can see how the standard syslog messages gets filtered, parsed, and sent to the Log Analytics workspace by checking the following files:

     ```
     /etc/opt/microsoft/omsagent/[workspaceID]/conf/omsagent.d/syslog.conf